Meeting house

-A meeting house (also spelled meetinghouse or meeting-house) is a building where religious and sometimes private meetings take place.
-It is associated mostly with Christian worship of certain movements after the Protestant Reformation of the 16th century, or else later movements evolving from a Christian basis.
+A meeting house (also spelled meetinghouse or meeting-house) is a building for religious, public, or private meetings.
+It is primarily associated with Christian worship of certain movements after the Protestant Reformation of the 16th century, or later movements that developed on a Christian basis.

 Terminology

-Nonconformist Protestant denominations distinguish between a church, which is a body of people who believe in Christ, and a meeting house or chapel, which is a building where the church meets.
+Nonconformist Protestant denominations distinguish between a church, which is a group of people who believe in Christ, and a meeting house or chapel, which is a building where the church meets.

 In early Methodism, meeting houses were typically called "preaching houses" (to distinguish them from church houses, which hosted itinerant preachers).

 The meeting house in England

 In England, where it originated, a meeting house is distinguished from a church or cathedral by being a place of worship for dissenters or nonconformists.